Shida18719/vocabulary-log/README.md

 ## Option 5 - Exit Program

-The last option will allow the user to safely exit the program after a confirmatory option is selected.
-An exiting, thank you and a bye bye message art print is randomly generated for the fun part of learning.
++ The last option will allow the user to safely exit the program after a confirmatory option is selected.
++ An "exiting", "thank you", "see you again" and a "bye bye" message art print is randomly generated for the fun part of learning.

 ### Exit Option